Skip to content

 Harley Quinn & The Dark Side

-2016 – Greg has also started a new series of his own titled, “The Dark Side.”
-In this series he paints his favorite characters at extremely large sizes.
-The focus of the series has been exploring the darker side of characters, starting first with characters that are known for their darkness as part of their story.
+2016 – Greg has also started a new series titled “The Dark Side.”
+In this series, he paints his favorite characters in extremely large sizes.
+The series’ focus has been exploring the darker side of characters, starting first with characters known for their darkness as part of their story.
 The first two paintings in the series are of The Joker and Harley Quinn.

 Greg Hildebrandt’s Harley Quinn and the Joker.
 A more modern take on Harley Quinn and The Joker.

-DC has expressed a lot of interest in using Harley Quinn for a cover.
-The third painting, naturally, is of Batman.
-Greg couldn’t paint Joker and Harley without painting batman, too!
+DC has expressed great interest in using Harley Quinn as a cover.
+Naturally, the third painting is of Batman.
+Greg couldn’t paint Joker and Harley without painting Batman, too!

 • Greg is 83 and lives and works at his Spiderwebart Gallery: 5 Waterloo Rd, Hopatcong, NJ 07843